triangledirt/books/Lacy.md

 Dr. Hunter and I talked for about an hour the first day.
 When we were done she left me in my room with a promise that we would meditate together tomorrow, and that she would try to get me out of here as soon as possible.

 I got up and went to my door.
 I looked down the hall toward ALSA, the door with the plastic cage over it, where Faith had been.
 Then I looked at Janice's door, and inside, it, and her things were gone.
-New sheets were on the bed and the name tag on the door said, "Katrina".
+New sheets were on the bed and the name tag on the door said, "Katrina."

 "Why did Janice leave?"